 - Have a clear aim to your NPQSL project.

 - Keep evidence as you go.

-- Choose a good team and prove buy in.
+- Choose a good team to support your project and prove buy-in.

 - Don’t shrink evidence below standard font.